kemmer/pac/README.md

 ```

 ## Usage
 Every command prefix with `pac`.
-The commands tries to be simple.
 Documentation is available with `pac help`.
 For
 specific help and detailed description, use `pac explain <command>`.